aws-samples/amazon-personalize-samples/README.md

 ## Workshops

-Open the [workshops/](workshops/) folder to find a list of our workshops:
+The [workshops/](workshops/) folder to find a list of our workshops:

 * POC in a Box
 * Re:invent 2019

 ## Data Science Tools

-Open the [data_science/](data_science/) folder to explore a visualization approach of the key properties of your input datasets.
+The [data_science/](data_science/) folder to explore a visualization approach of the key properties of your input datasets.

 The key components we look out for include:
 - Missing data, duplicated events, and repeated item consumptions